clover/codelab-remote-pay-cloud/README.md

 A `SaleRequest` will now `alert` us when it is complete, and let us know whether or not it succeeded.
 Refresh the page, process another transaction, and you should see the "Sale was successful...!" dialog.

-You'll now probably want to test that failed transactions behave as expected, as well.
-The test card we have shipped you with your DevKit should *always* succeed.
-We'll need to use a certain test card in order to simulate a decline at the payment gateway.
-And we'll need to be able to manually enter the card information onto the Clover device.
-Let's implement a way to do that, first.
+Now, you'll probably want to test that failed transactions behave as expected, as well.
+The test card we shipped you with your DevKit should *always* succeed.
+We'll need to use a certain test card number in order to simulate a decline at the payment gateway.
+To do that, we'll need to be able to manually enter the card information on the Clover device.
+Let's implement a way to do that.

-First, let's update the POS's UI to allow the merchant to toggle the Clover into prompting for a manually entered card.
+First, let's update the POS's UI to allow the merchant to toggle whether the Clover device will show a 'Type Card' button and permit manual entry.

 In `index.html`: